Preventing Cyber Attacks–Insights from a US Secret Service Agent

 Subscribe

 In this episode of Banking Out Loud, US Secret Service agent Stephen Dougherty joins hosts Sonia Portwood and Nancy Ozawa to discuss cybercrime and the Secret Service’s mission to protect and secure the US financial and economic infrastructure.
-Stephen shares examples of types of cybercrime, including business email compromise schemes, romance scams, work-from-home scams and deep fakes, and explains how technology tools, including AI, have made these schemes more sophisticated than ever.
+Stephen shares examples of types of cybercrime, including business email compromise schemes, romance scams, "Pig-Butchering", work-from-home scams and deep fakes, and explains how technology tools, including AI, have made these schemes more sophisticated than ever.
 He also provides tips on when and to which law enforcement or relevant authority suspicious activity should be reported to.

 Guest: